Trump and Zelensky hold war talks inside St. Peter’s Basilica ahead of pope’s funeral

 Photographs released by the Ukrainian presidency showed the two leaders huddled in close discussion without aides in the ornate surroundings of St. Peter’s Basilica.

+Zelensky thanked Trump for the “good meeting” in a post on social media.

+“We discussed a lot one on one.
+Hoping for results on everything we covered,” Zelensky wrote.
+“Protecting lives of our people.
+Full and unconditional ceasefire.
+Reliable and lasting peace that will prevent another war from breaking out.
+Very symbolic meeting that has potential to become historic, if we achieve joint results.”

 A White House spokesman accompanying Trump said that the two leaders “met privately today and had a very productive discussion.”
-A spokesman for Zelensky said the meeting lasted for about 15 minutes, and the leaders agreed to continue talks, possibly later Saturday.
+Officials from both Zelensky’s camp and Trump’s said the meeting lasted for about 15 minutes, and the leaders agreed to continue talks.

 It was the first face-to-face encounter between Trump and Zelensky since a disastrous White House meeting in February, when the President and other US officials publicly berated Zelensky for being insufficiently grateful for US support and briefly suspended arms shipments and intelligence sharing.